stanford-crfm/haliax/docs/rearrange.md

 * Merged axes must have a name: `(C: C H W)` instead of `(C H W)`.
 * The unordered syntax with `{  }` is new: you select dimensions by name instead of by position.
 * As discussed immediately above, you can use bindings to specify axis objects for names as well as sizes.
+* You can use more than one ellipsis on the rhs, which allows you to partially specify the order of axes.

 ### Syntax